-Applicants who are classified by AAMU as non-residents but who later claim to qualify as bona fide residents of Alabama for tuition purposes must file a "Petition for Alabama Residency Classification for Tuition Purposes Form" with the Office of Admissions (undergraduate students) or the Office of Graduate Studies (graduate students).
+Applicants who are classified by AAMU as non-residents but who later claim to qualify as bona fide residents of Alabama for tuition purposes must file an Application for Residence Reclassification Form with the Office of the Registrar (undergraduate students) or the Office of Graduate Studies (graduate students).
 With few exceptions, a student can change his or her status from a non-resident to an Alabama resident student for tuition purposes only by actually residing in the state for the period required with the intention of residence within the state indefinitely and establishing a physical presence and place in the state which he/she considers to be his/her true, fixed, and permanent home and place of habitation.
 In determining whether the student is in fact an Alabama resident for tuition purposes, the burden of proof rests with the student.

-To receive consideration, petitions for change of status and all supporting documentation must be filed with the Office of Admissions (undergraduate students) or the Office of Graduate Studies (graduate students) at least two weeks prior to the beginning of the semester or summer session.
+To receive consideration, petitions for change of status and all supporting documentation must be filed with the Office of the Registrar (undergraduate students) or the Office of Graduate Studies (graduate students) at least two weeks prior to the beginning of the semester or summer session.

 If the petition is approved, classification as a resident for tuition purposes will not be retroactive to the prior semester; however, any non-resident fees paid in advance for succeeding semesters will be adjusted.
-The Offices of Admissions and Graduate Studies will have the responsibility of classifying a student as an Alabama resident or non-resident for tuition purposes.
+The Offices of the Registrar and Graduate Studies will have the responsibility of classifying a student as an Alabama resident or non-resident for tuition purposes.